cbarry/cbarry.github.io/posts/monday-week-5-3.md

 ---
 title: "Dollar General (BSSE, Monday, Week 5)"
-date: "2011-09-27"
+date: '2011-09-27'
-categories:
-  - "building-and-sustaining-successful-enterprises"
-tags:
+tags: ['building-and-sustaining-successful-enterprises', 'year-two']
-  - "bsse"
 layout: layouts/post.njk
 ---

-Firms often change their job-to-be-done without entirely meaning to.
-Dollar General: treasure hunt => emergency supplies at low cost => cheap, predictable staples Causal mechanism is usually customer feedback; your customers ask for additional products/services that may have higher margins.
+Firms often change their job-to-be-done without entirely meaning to.\
+Dollar General: treasure hunt => emergency supplies at low cost => cheap, predictable staples\
+Causal mechanism is usually customer feedback; your customers ask for additional products/services that may have higher margins.

 Hence, listening to your customers can sometimes lead you along a path to lack of differentiation/competitive disadvantage.